Are you at least 21 years of age or hold a valid medical marijuana card?

 Can You Bring Edibles & Dab Pens on a Plane?

+With cannabis restrictions lightening up across the U.S. every year, it may come as a surprise that traveling with cannabis is still heavily controlled.
+With a few exceptions, bringing marijuana, edibles, and dab pens onto a plane is not permitted.
 It's important to understand that at the airport, TSA security checkpoints are federally controlled areas in the airport, and under federal jurisdiction, all cannabis products are still illegal.
-Even so, for medical marijuana patients and cardholders, the TSA will allow medical marijuana and cannabis-infused products that contain up to 0.3% THC.
+For medical marijuana patients and cardholders, the TSA will allow medical marijuana and cannabis-infused products that contain up to 0.3% THC.
 So what does this mean about what you can bring on a plane?

 As a disclaimer, in no way do we encourage or support traveling with federally illegal substances.
 TSA vape rules are strict, and there are some things you should know about how cannabis, edibles, dab pens, and more are treated at airports in the United States.